 "Hispanic and Cuban-American Engineers Working for a Better Future".
-ACE, organized in 1960 to help Cuban professionals migrating to the US in validating their credentials, has become a professional organization providing scholarships to engineering students, facilitating the studies of existing Cuban infrastructure and providng a networking forum for engineering professionals in the United States.
+ACAE, organized in 1960 as the Asociación de Ingenieros Cubanos (AIC) to help Cuban professionals migrating to the United States validate their credentials, has become a professional organization providing scholarships to engineering students, facilitating the studies of existing Cuban infrastructure and providng a networking forum for engineering professionals in the United States.

 The AIC Board of Directors met with FIU’s President, Mark B Rosenberg, to establish a new partnership between Florida International University and the Association of Cuban Engineers.

 The Association of Cuban Engineers highly recommends that any individual who wishes to certify their foreign transcripts or diploma should contact the Florida Board of Professional Engineers in Tallahassee for guidance on who complete this process.
 Below, we offer some information about the certification process: